 You should choose a quality inverter to ensure that you will not be required to install a soft start on each AC unit.
 If your looking at running the AC on a regular basis, it might be worth considering 24 volt inverters as well.
 We have to take in account the inverter efficiency rating, in my case 92% and 22 watts just to have the inverter on.
 Any time heat is created, like a battery cable or inverter, energy is lost and will take away from your runtime.

 Without solar input it will require at least two 100 amp hour Lithium batteries to handle the load, which will drain the pair in about 80 minutes.

-I also install used Tesla car batteries, and one of these modules will run the same AC unit for about two hours with options for more modules.
+I also install used Tesla car batteries, and one of these modules will run the same AC unit for about three hours with options for more modules.
 I installed Tesla car batteries into a client’s RV, for the specific purpose of powering the air conditioning unit.
 Read more about that project here.